fversnel/steam-api-clj/README.md

 # steam-api-clj

-Library that allows you to easily create Steam Web API calls from clojure.
+Library that allows you to easily create Steam Web API calls from Clojure.

 ## Design goals

-- Not bound to any specific http library, I leave that up to the user
+- Not bound to any specific http library, I leave that up to you.
 - API can be generated from Steam's own [API specification](http://api.steampowered.com/ISteamWebAPIUtil/GetSupportedAPIList/v0001/?format=json)

 ## Installation